VIC.GOV.AU | Policy and Advisory Library

 • the student has a particular disability or health condition that requires a departure from the dress code

-• the student or the parents or carers can demonstrate particular economic hardship that prevents them from complying with the dress code.
+• the student or the parents/carers can demonstrate particular economic hardship that prevents them from complying with the dress code.

 Further grounds for exemption may be allowed at the principal's discretion.

-The exemption process should only be necessary in exceptional circumstances as a dress code should accommodate the needs of all students.
+The exemption process should only be necessary in exceptional circumstances, as a student dress code should accommodate the needs of all students.

 The principal is responsible for managing and conducting the exemption process.
-In exceptional circumstances another staff member at the school or regional office may be appointed to consider an exemption request.
+In exceptional circumstances, the principal may nominate another staff member at the school or regional office to consider an exemption request.

 The exemption process